Piolintech123/WRO2026-FE-PiolinTech/code/round1/r1_exp.md

 ## Time-Based Corner Execution

-One of the most important characteristics of this early version is that the corner is **time-based**.
+One of the most important characteristics of the current Open program is that the corner is **time-based**.

 After Motor B reaches the steering target: